Looking for ways to organize kids’ clothes?

 I wish I had known this smart tip when my kids were small!
 This is something you can start at any time, though.

 For your oldest child, use a Sharpie and put 1 dot on the labels of all their clothes.
 For the next child, put 2 dots on all of their clothes, for the third child put 3 dots, etc. Then, when the oldest outgrows an item, add a second dot to the label.
-Now it has 2 dots and you (and your kids) know it now belongs to the 2nd child, and so on as each child outgrows the size they are currently wearing.
+Now it has 2 dots.
+You and your kids know it now belongs to the 2nd child.
+Continue this method as each child outgrows the size they are currently wearing.

 How cool is that?
 (It also makes it much easier to see which items can then be donated when everyone has outgrown them.)

-So, I hope some of these ideas helped you find ways to organize your kids’ clothes, even if you have 3 sharing the same room!
+I hope some of these ideas helped you find ways to organize your kids’ clothes.
+These work even if you have 3 sharing the same room!

 Oh, and our guinea pig?
 His cage sat on top of one child’s dresser, so he had a great view out of the window.
 So, amazingly, we were even able to have him stay in the space, too.
 Whew!

-It really does help teach your kids to be organized if you make it as easy as possible for them to put on and put away their own clothes!
+Teaching your kids to be organized is helpful.
+Make it as easy as possible for them to put on and put away their own clothes!

 And if you would like ideas on how to make doing kids’ laundry easier, read another of my posts: